Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Highlights:

-Local tip: Fairlight pool on the home stretch is one of the best harbour pools in the city.
+Local tip: Fairlight pool on the home stretch is considered one of the best harbour pools in the city.

 Length: Manly to Spit 10km